mweststrate/mxgit/README.md

 * The modeler will always indicate that at least the project file is changed.
 This usually isn't the case.
 Check `git status` to be sure.

 # License
-This tool is unofficial and not supported by Mendix; use it at your own risk.but feel free to report any issues.
+This tool is unofficial and not supported by Mendix; use it at your own risk.
+Feel free to report any issues.

 Licensed under the MIT license